joscmw95/ng-materialize/README.md

 { test: /.(png|woff(2)?|eot|ttf|svg)(\?[a-z0-9=\.]+)?$/, loader: 'url-loader?limit=100000' },
 ```
 Notice that the url-loader is required for this to work (npm install it).

-The following example project is a fork of the ng-webpack-starter with the addition of ng-materialize: [InfomediaLtd/ng-webpack-starter](https://github.com/InfomediaLtd/ng-webpack-starter)